eliasmagn/postmarketOS_kiauh/concept.md

 - Detecting the active init system and routing all service lifecycle operations through a shared abstraction so that both systemd and OpenRC hosts behave identically.
 - Surfacing mobile-shell aware launch presets and display heuristics so touch-friendly environments (Phosh, Plasma Mobile, etc.) get a usable KlipperScreen session without manual environment plumbing.
 - Adapting KlipperScreen autostart to the surrounding shell—desktop environments receive `.desktop` launchers while console-only OpenRC systems get login hooks that wait for Moonraker before spawning the UI.

+As the scope expands beyond SBCs, we treat touch-first UX goals—gesture-ready launchers, portrait rotation defaults, and low-power service policies—as first-class citizens so postmarketOS phones and tablets can host Klipper without desktop-era compromises.